eschen42/galaxy-training-material/topics/proteomics/tutorials/maxquant-phosphoenrichment/tutorial.md

 > 2. **Set up the workflow invocation**
 >    > {% snippet faqs/galaxy/workflows_run.md %}
 >
+>    Before proceeding, click the "Expand to full workflow form." link at the bottom of the form so that you can send results to a new history.
+>
 >    Enter the following parameters:
 >
 >    > | Input                                                   | Value                                             |